 First, it's important to note that IKEA no longer offers the confusing mishmash of cabinet lines featuring those easily parodied names in all caps—such as VÄRDE, AKURUM, PERFEKT, RAMSJÖ, and ATTITYD.

-In early 2015, AKEA slimmed it all down to one core cabinet system called SEKTION.
+In early 2015, IKEA slimmed it all down to one core cabinet system called SEKTION.
 For more than two decades prior, AKURUM had been the kitchen cabinet base system, but according to IKEA the new system "allows for individual solutions with the excellent use of space and functionality."
 Being more modular, the SEKTION line allows for interior space to be shared among cabinets.
 And it's easier to add in-cabinet lighting with the SEKTION system.

 IKEA Cabinet Box Construction: MDF and Melamine

 The main body of a base cabinet or wall cabinet is called the cabinet box.
 As the name says, this is the large, boxy structural part of the cabinet, minus doors, drawers, and all fixtures.
 It does include working elements that are permanently attached, such as drawer rails and dampers.
 In IKEA cabinets, the boxes are constructed with: